 Objective.
-To determine that the applicant exhibits knowledge of the elements related to the operation of systems on the aeroplane provided for the flight test by explaining at least three (3) of the following systems.
+To determine that the applicant exhibits knowledge of the elements related to the operation of systems on the aeroplane provided for the flight test-

 - 1) Primary flight controls and trim.

 - 2) Flaps, leading edge devices, and spoilers.

-- 3) Water rudders (ASES).
+- 3) Water rudders (AMES).

 - 4) Engine and propeller.

 - 5) Landing gear.

 - 6) Fuel, oil, and hydraulic.

 - 7) Electrical.

-- 8) Avionics
+- 8) Avionics.

-- 9) Pitot-static vacuum/pressure and associated flight instruments.
+- 9) Pitot-static vacuum/pressure, and associated flight instruments.

 - 10) Environmental.

 - 11) Deicing and anti-icing.